gccxml/gccxml/GCC/gcc/config/i386/pentium.md

   "pentium-firstv")

-;; Floating point instruction dispatch in U pipe, but continue ;; in FP pipeline allowing other isntructions to be executed.
+;; Floating point instruction dispatch in U pipe, but continue ;; in FP pipeline allowing other instructions to be executed.
 (define_insn_reservation "pent_fp" 3
   (and (eq_attr "cpu" "pentium")
        (eq_attr "type" "fop,fistp"))